area9innovation/fast/readme.md

 All of those are done in the standard library using native inlines.

 TODO:
-- Fix precendence and associativity, as well as prefix.
-This is not done, so -1 does not work, while -(1) will work.
-1+2*3+4 will not parse as expected.
+- Fix prefix & postfix parsing.
+This is not done right, so -1 does not work, while -(1) will work.
   Add parenthesis explicitly for now.

-  To fix, have a syntax operator table with arg count, associativity and precedence table for parsing
+- Allow user to extend operators.
 There is a nice way to do it here: https://matklad.github.io//2020/04/13/simple-but-powerful-pratt-parsing.html

   Maybe have this syntax: